twrecked/hass-virtual/README.md

 # !!!BREAKING CHANGES!!!

 Version 0.9 supports adding virtual devices using _config flow_.
 By default it will move your existing devices into a single file `virtual.yaml`.
-If you **DO NOT** want this behaviour add this to your `virtual` configuration.
+If you **DO NOT** want this behaviour add this to your current `virtual` configuration.

 ```yaml
 virtual: